csaid/csaid.github.io/_posts/2019-05-18-variance_after_scaling_and_summing.md

   </div>
 </div><br>

 If you add these arrays together, the resulting array will represent the observed data (_Figure 1_.
 Orange bars).
-As originally measured, it will have a variance of 2.5, which corresponds exactly to the sum of the variances of the two component arrays (0.9 + 1.6).
+The variance of the observed array is 2.5, which is exactly what is predicted by Bienaymé's Formula.
+It is the sum of the variances of the two component arrays (0.9 + 1.6).
 Psychologists might say that sex “explains” 0.9/2.5 = 36% of the extraversion variance.
 Equivalently, a model of extraversion that uses sex as the only predictor would have an [$ R^2 $](https://en.wikipedia.org/wiki/Coefficient_of_determination) of 0.36.

 #### Error propagation in laboratories
 If you ever took a physics lab or chemistry lab back in college, you may remember having to perform [error analysis](http://ipl.physics.harvard.edu/wp-uploads/2013/03/PS3_Error_Propagation_sp13.pdf), in which you calculated how errors would propagate through one noisy measurement after another.

 Physics textbooks often say that standard deviations add in “quadrature”, which just means that if you are trying to estimate some quantity that is the sum of two other measurements, and if each measurement has some error with standard deviation $$\sigma_1$$ and $$\sigma_2$$ respectively, the final standard deviation would be  $$\sigma_{p} = \sqrt{\sigma^2_1 + \sigma^2_2}$$.
 I think it’s probably easier to just use variances, as in the Bienaymé Formula, with $$\sigma^2_{p} = \sigma^2_1 + \sigma^2_2$$.

 For example, imagine you are trying to estimate the height of two boxes stacked on top of each other (_Figure 2_).
-One box has a height of 1 meter with variance $ \sigma^2_1 $ = 0.01, and the other has a height of 2 meter with variance $ \sigma^2_2 $ = 0.01.
+One box has a height of 1 meter with variance $ \sigma^2_1 $ = 0.01, and the other has a height of 2 meters with variance $ \sigma^2_2 $ = 0.01.
 Let's further assume, perhaps optimistically, that these errors are independent.
-That is, if the measurement of the first box is too high, that doesn't make it any more likely that the measurement of the second box will also be too high.
+That is, if the measurement of the first box is too high, it's not any more likely that the measurement of the second box will also be too high.
 If we can make these assumptions, then the total height of the two boxes will be 3 meters with variance $ \sigma^2_p $ = 0.02.

 <div class="wrapper">
   <img src='/assets/2019_variance/stacked_boxes.png' class="inner" style="position:relative border: #222 2px solid; max-width:50%;" >